Ghosts of Highway 20

-The Ghosts of Highway 20 refer to a number of girls and women who disappeared, or were victims of rape and murder, along Highway 20 in the U.S. state of Oregon from the late 1970s to the early 1990s.
+The Ghosts of Highway 20 refer to a number of individuals who disappeared, or were victims of assault, rape and/or murder, along Highway 20 in the U.S. state of Oregon from the late 1970s to the early 1990s.
 John Arthur Ackroyd, a highway mechanic with the Oregon Department of Transportation, was a suspect in these cases.
-However, detectives were only able to prosecute the murder of Kaye Turner of 1978, for which he was sentenced to five life sentences for aggravated murder.
+Detectives were able to prosecute the murder of Kaye Turner of 1978, for which he was sentenced to five life sentences for aggravated murder.
 Ackroyd pleaded no contest in the murder of his stepdaughter Rachanda Pickle and agreed to not seek parole for the murder of Turner.
-A case was developed against Ackroyd for the murders of Melissa Sanders and Sheila Swanson, but since he was in prison and it would be costly to prosecute the case, it was closed.
+A case was developed against Ackroyd for the murders of Melissa Sanders and Sheila Swanson, but Ackroyd died before the case could be presented to the Lincoln County, Oregon grand jury.
 Marlene Gabrielsen was the only known victim to have lived and is the first known victim.
 Her case was not prosecuted.

 The title was adopted by The Oregonian, which published the cold-case stories of the forgotten women who disappeared along the route.
 The team that worked on the multiple-part series were reporter Noelle Crombie, video editor and producer Dave Killen, and photojournalist Beth Nakamura.
 It is also the title of the album The Ghosts of Highway 20 by Lucinda Williams.

 Marlene Gabrielsen

 In the late spring of 1977, 20-year-old Marlene Gabrielsen went to Sisters, Oregon for the rodeo with her husband.
-Ninety miles from their home in Lebanon, it was her first night out since she gave birth to her baby girls three months earlier.
+The rodeo was in Deschutes County, ninety miles from their home in Lebanon, and was her first night out since she had given birth to her baby girl three months earlier.
 She and her husband got in a disagreement and he wanted to split off with some friends.
 Marlene wanted to go back home.

 John Arthur Ackroyd gave her a ride, during which she fell asleep.
 One hour later, he pulled off the highway onto an old wagon road.
 He held a knife to her neck and dragged her into the woods where he ripped off her jeans, cut off her underwear and boots with the knife.
 He then raped her.
 After she pleaded to be taken to her home and her baby, he decided to drive her to her mother-in-law's house in Lebanon.
 Gabrielsen was careful to preserve evidence and asked for the police to be called.
 She described him as someone big and burly who may have worked in the woods.
-Although the evidence, including the rape kit and her bruised body supported her story, the police did not prosecute Ackroyd.
-She was interviewed again after other females went missing or were killed.
+Although the evidence, including the rape kit and her bruised body, supported her story, the police did not prosecute Ackroyd.
+She was interviewed again after other women and girls went missing or were killed.
 She is believed to have been Ackroyd's first victim.